alexrutz/flightgpt/README.md

 The CLI now includes a few basic MCDU commands.
 Use `plan` to list the current flight plan, `route` followed by waypoint identifiers to load a new route and `direct` with an index to skip ahead to a specific waypoint.
+Waypoints can be deleted with `delwp INDEX` and altitude constraints set using `wpalt INDEX ALT` (use `none` to clear a constraint).

 4. Run the cockpit system snapshot example:
 ```bash